ME-ICA/tedana/docs/reporting.rst

 Individual Component View
 -------------------------
 This view provides detailed information about an individual component (selected in the summary view, see below).
-It includes two different interactive plots.

 * **Time series:** This plot shows the time series associated with a given component (selected in the summary view).
 The x-axis represents time (in units of TR), and the